Elevate-Code/streamlit-projectstarter/streamlit_tips.md

 # Common Gotchas

-`st.button` does not retain state, use caution with what actions are nested inside of it See here: https://docs.streamlit.io/library/advanced-features/button-behavior-and-examples#when-to-use-if-stbutton
+`st.button` does not retain state, use caution with what actions are nested inside of it `with st.button('Submit'):`.
+See here: https://docs.streamlit.io/library/advanced-features/button-behavior-and-examples#when-to-use-if-stbutton